supernullset/eavesdrop/README.md

 # Eavesdrop

-Hello Gentlemen.
 This is the reboot of Eavesdrop.
 The goal is to provide a generic backend which can function against ANY music service.
 My idea is to build a simple prototype frontend in Elm which will talk to a web module in this library.
 That web module may start